elliottpolk/peppermint-sparkles/README.md

 ## Peppermint Sparkles Helper

-A helper Docker container has been created for integration patterns.
-Use and examples are available:
+A Docker container has been created for helping with integration patterns.
+Usage and examples are available for the following platforms:

 * [Concourse](ci/README.md)